Tucker Carlson: COVID-19 pandemic and vaccines

 Carlson differed with Trump and some of his colleagues at Fox News in early 2020 by saying COVID-19 should be taken more seriously in the U.S, and he reportedly influenced then-President Trump to take the virus more seriously.
 Carlson blamed China for causing the pandemic.
 By May 2020, Carlson began to publicly question the severity of the virus.
 Carlson criticized stay-at-home orders brought on by the pandemic and defended protests against lockdowns in rural areas.
 In February 2022, he supported the Canada convoy protest against COVID-19 restrictions and called it "the single most successful human rights protest in a generation".
 He also claimed that some U.S. officials were overstating the deadliness of the virus – a claim that PolitiFact called mostly false.
 Carlson mentioned the anti-parasite medication ivermectin as a possible COVID-19 treatment, though the FDA warned against its use.

 Carlson has repeatedly misrepresented the safety of COVID-19 vaccines and asserted that U.S. officials were "lying" about them.
 He has falsely suggested that COVID-19 vaccines suppress the immune system, and he has misrepresented federal data to claim that 30 Americans died after receiving the vaccine each day, misleading his audience by citing the unverified VAERS database that included deaths from unrelated causes.
 He has likened vaccine passports to segregationist Jim Crow laws, and he claimed that a vaccine mandate in the U.S. Armed Forces was designed to oust "the sincere Christians in the ranks, the free thinkers, the men with high testosterone levels, and anyone else who doesn't love Joe Biden".
 He has also falsely claimed that the government was attempting to "force people to take medicine they don't want or need" through door-to-door vaccines.
-Carlson has declined to answer when asked about his vaccination status.
+Carlson says he has not been vaccinated against COVID-19.

 Carlson routinely criticized National Institute of Allergy and Infectious Diseases director Anthony Fauci during Fauci's tenure.
 This criticism included repeated false allegations that Fauci was responsible for the creation of COVID-19, with Carlson also falsely claiming that Fauci lied about the origin of COVID-19 to sell vaccines.
 According to Jon Cohen in Science, "Carlson took facts out of context and cited long-debunked studies or reports to attack Fauci".
 Fauci responded to Carlson's remarks by calling them a "crazy conspiracy theory".

 Carlson was a vocal critic of the use of face masks during the COVID-19 pandemic, calling people wearing masks outdoors "zealots and neurotics".
 He received significant public backlash for his claim that having children wear face masks was tantamount to child abuse and that it warranted a response "no different from your response to seeing someone beat a kid in Walmart".
 Carlson has pointed to the use of masks as evidence that vaccines do not work, falsely claiming that there would be no benefits to mask use with an effective vaccine.